enthought/mayavi/docs/source/mayavi/data.rst

 .. topic:: Modifying the data

-    If you want to modify the data of any of these low-level data structures, you need to reasign data to the corresponding arrays, but also reasign them a name.
+    If you want to modify the data of any of these low-level data structures, you need to reassign data to the corresponding arrays, but also reassign them a name.
 Once this is done, you should call the 'modified()' method of the object, to tell the pipeline that the data has been modified::